the registered office of a SAS

 Frequently asked questions

-Can I domicile my SAS in my own home?
+Can I register my SAS at my home address?

 Chevron

-Yes, an SAS can be domiciled at your personal residence, if you are the President.
-However, a maximum period of 5 years may be imposed if the lease on your principal residence, the co-ownership regulations or the provisions of the local town-planning regulations prevent you from domiciling the company.
+Yes, a SAS (simplified joint-stock company) can be registered at your home address if you are the President.
+However, a maximum duration of 5 years may be imposed if the lease of your main residence, the co-ownership regulations, or provisions of the local town planning regulations object to the registration.

 What is an SAS?